How to Install PHP 8.3, 8.2, 8.1, 8.0 or 7.4 on Ubuntu 22.04 or 20.04

 If there are updates available, the sudo apt upgrade command will handle the upgrade process.
 This ensures that your system is running the most recent versions of its software, enhancing security and stability.

-Step 2: Install Initial Packages for PHP PPA on Ubuntu
+Install Initial Packages for PHP PPA

 Next, we’ll install additional packages to incorporate Ondřej’s PHP PPA into our system.
 These packages are essential for secure package downloading and management.
-Execute the following command to install these packages:

 sudo apt install ca-certificates apt-transport-https software-properties-common lsb-release -y